 Discover what a typical week looks like as an MSc Bridge Engineering student at Surrey.

 Our well-established and fully accredited Bridge Engineering MSc is the only MSc programme in this area in Europe – and one of the few around the world.
 Running since the early 1970s, this programme provides you with the opportunity to develop your knowledge and skills in specialist aspects of bridge engineering.

 You’ll learn through a combination of:

-You will be taking four modules per semester, which is equivalent to approximately 12 contact hours each week.
+You will be taking four modules per semester (if studying full-time), which is equivalent to approximately 8-10 contact hours each week.

-10am-1pm – Structural Mechanics and Finite Elements – Lecture
+- 10am-12pm: Structural Mechanics and Finite Elements – Seminar

-Find out more about postgraduate study in our Department of Civil and Environmental Engineering.
+Find out more about postgraduate study in civil and environmental engineering at Surrey.